Why December Is the Best Time to Open a Premium Credit Card

 That means if you time your card opening right — typically late November or December — you can often use:

-• Credits for the current year to use immediately (Year 1)
+• Credits for the current year to use immediately (Dec 2025, Year 1)

-• Freshly reset credits on January 1 (Year 2)
+• Freshly reset credits (Jan 2026, Year 2)

 … all before your second annual fee posts.

-This overlapping timing is the key of the double and triple dip strategy.
 If you were already planning to apply for a premium travel card, this timing can front-load a ton of value and help offset the annual fee in a big way!

-2. American Express Platinum Card®
+1. American Express Platinum Card®

-Yes, the annual fee is $895 😅 (Rates & Fees) BUT using these credits across multiple calendar years can easily outweigh that fee.
+The Amex Platinum is packed with statement credits—and many of them reset on a calendar-year basis.
+Yes, the annual fee is HIGH BUT using these credits across multiple calendar years can easily outweigh that fee.

 Here are some of the most useful calendar-year credits:

-• $200 Airline Incidental Credit
+• Up to $200 Airline Incidental Credit

 • $600 Hotel Credit for Fine Hotels + Resorts / The Hotel Collection